Immigration Department of Malaysia: Immigration Detention Centre

+Non-citizens who are considered to have committed offences are held in immigration detention facilities, located in every state in Malaysia, to further investigation and repatriation to the country of origin.

 Uniforms

 Since the 1960s, immigration officials use white uniform and dark blue uniform color.
 In early 2013 a new color uniform immigration officers have been converted to black overall.

 Features new uniforms are black beret, badge over the left shoulder and right, tags and badges on the chest to the right service.
 They have also introduced digital uniforms for enforcement duties and tasks in the immigration detention centre.

 The need to change uniforms was deemed necessary as the previous white and dark blue uniforms have remained in service since the 1960s.
 In addition, the application ranks were changed to avoid confusion with the ranks of other agencies.

-Weaponry and equipment
+Immigration officers working in detention centres receive training tactics and techniques to control prisoners, unarmed combat, training T-baton and so by certified trainers from within and outside the department.

+Equipment

 Hiatt speedcuffs, T-baton, LED flashlight, riot shields, helmets and walkie-talkies are supplied to the officer when on duty to enforce immigration law.
 The need for better weapons is necessary to ensure the safety of officers during the operation and control of detainees in immigration detention.

 The Department of Immigration bear firearms, but not all immigration officers are supplied with them.
 Immigration officers are licensed by the particular State Immigration Director to carry firearms in the possession of immigration like the standard issued ones:

 Reported that Immigration only have 190 of them carry firearms, compare to their 14,000 personnel.
 Immigration officers also not supplied with rifles, SMGs and carbines.

 There is no indication that immigration will use better weapons with better firepower such as those used by Royal Malaysia Police, Malaysia Anti Corruption Commission, Royal Malaysian Customs or Malaysian Prison Department.
 However, as of 2014 the need for superior weapons and better equipment were planned.